cp-psource/psecommerce/dev-readme.txt

 Whether you want to set up an individual storefront online or an entire ecommerce network for stores, PSeCommerce is the go-to solution.

 ★★★★★
 “I love this plugin!
 Other ecommerce plugins were just complicated.
-I set up Marketpress yesterday and woke up this morning with sales that took place seamlessly!” – <a href="https://wordpress.org/support/users/roseee">roseee</a>
+I set up PSeCommerce yesterday and woke up this morning with sales that took place seamlessly!” – <a href="https://wordpress.org/support/users/roseee">roseee</a>

 ★★★★★
 “I never dreamed it possible yet here I am doing it.
 I Launched an etsy-style network using PSeCommerce.
 Really nice work.
 Can’t do this with Woo!” – <a href="https://wordpress.org/support/users/leedman/">leedman</a>